-  A product led growth strategy – when executed properly – will scale the customer base of your new product in a matter of days.
+A product-led growth strategy – when executed properly – will scale the customer base of your new product in a matter of days.

-With users having all the information on their fingertips, they don’t need to rely on the executives or anyone else to make decisions for them.
+With users having all the information at their fingertips, they don’t need to rely on the executives or anyone else to make decisions for them.
 To make a decision, they’ll simply try out the products and try out their company.